Retirees, Make These Financial Moves Before the Fed Cuts Rates

 “At this point, we don't see an immediate need to adjust portfolios ahead of the Fed’s upcoming decision,” she says.
 “The goal is not guessing the Fed’s next move.
 It’s about building resilience.
 Focus on building a portfolio that will hold up in any rate environment, not just the one that is making headlines.”

 Spada agrees.
-"We advise our retired clients to focus on the total return, … not just how much income each investment can produce,” he says.
+"We advise our retired clients to focus on the total return … not just how much income each investment can produce,” he says.
+He also thinks tax efficiency needs to be part of the equation.

 “Investments with high yields, such as CDs and corporate bonds, are often taxed at ordinary income tax rates and can have lower total returns,” he says.
 “Growth-oriented investments, like stocks, often benefit from more favorable capital gains tax treatment, reducing a client’s overall tax burden, as well as generating higher total returns."

 "Overall, we don't recommend trying to time interest rate moves,” Spada insists.
-A better approach may be to look at your portfolio holistically and make sure it’s well-balanced and designed to withstand market fluctuations.
+A better approach might be to look at your portfolio holistically and make sure it’s well-balanced and designed to withstand market fluctuations.

-And also, don’t get too caught up in the short term.
+Don’t get too caught up in the short term.
 Even with an interest rate cut looming, Spada insists that thinking long-term is still your best bet.

 Read More